The Smoke Bluffs Rock Climbing

 |Do not park in the residential neighborhood!
 Park in the designated lot MORE INFO >>>|

 This semi-residential area of Squamish has a large concentration of small crags (twenty or more depending on how you count).
 They tend to be single pitch, but there are a few multi-pitch routes.

 The routes are on generally excellent granite with a great mix of pure crack, friction slab, and delicate face.
 There are some overhangs, some wild ones even, but the vast majority of the routes are vertical to slabby.

 The access issue relates to parking.
 There is an excellent parking lot available (thanks to the BC Climbers Access Society, I believe), but people continue to park in the residential areas anyway.

 Driving north into Squamish, after passing the Chief, the hospital sign, and going over a bridge, you come to a traffic light.
 The intersection has a McDonalds and a mall on the left.
 Go right onto Logger's Lane and follow the curve of the road around left.
 A few hundred meters down the road there will be a turnoff to the right marked with a sign that indicates the climbers parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Smoke Bluffs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Smoke Bluffs:

 Featured Route For The Smoke Bluffs